SalomePlatform/adao/doc/en/tutorials_in_salome.rst

   .. centered::
     **The embedded editor for cases definition in module ADAO**

 Then, fill in the variables to build the ADAO case by using the experimental set up described above.
-All the technical information given above will be directly inserted in the ADAO case definition, by using the *String* type for all the variables.
+All the technical information given above will be directly inserted in the ADAO case definition, by using the *String* type for each variable.
 When the case definition is ready, save it to a "*JDC (\*.comm)*" native file somewhere in your path.
 Remember that other files will be also created near this first one, so it is better to make a specific directory for your case, and to save the file inside.
 The name of the file will appear in the "*Object browser*" window, under the "*ADAO*" menu.
 The final case definition looks like this:

   .. _adao_jdcexample01:
   .. image:: images/adao_jdcexample01.png